Our Proud Heritage

 - Families united through The Arc to open one of the first model programs in the state (Alvord Taylor) for providing residential services outside the state institutions.
 (1970)

 - The Arc began strong advocacy work on closing down state institutions and families wanted to move their children and adult children back into the community.
 The Arc was one of the first programs to provide residential services in small group settings for individuals (including children) moving out of Fairview and experiencing complex cognitive, behavioral and medical support needs.

 - In partnership with other Arc’s across Oregon, Lane County was instrumental in the closer of Fairview.
 In 1981, more than 1,300 Oregonians with I/DD lived at the Fairview Training Center, where for decades they were called “inmates”.
 Fairview officially closed its doors in 2000.

 - The Arc championed the Waitlist Campaign to eliminate waitlists and gain access to universal supports.
 (1999)

 - Aided in the development of Full Access, a non-profit established under Medicaid Waivered services to ensure all individuals had access to services.
 (2001)

-- Former Governor Kitzhaber issued an Executive Order as the next step in Oregon’s commitment to integrated employment for people with I/DD.
+- Then Governor Kitzhaber issued an Executive Order as the next step in Oregon’s commitment to integrated employment for people with I/DD.
 The Arc organized and facilitates a local Employment First group that consists of a variety of service agencies dedicated to community-based employment.
 (2013)